MarshaC713/MarshaC713/README.md

 ### 🧠 Interests:
 I love:
-- All things Tech!
+- All things Tech
-- Meeting New People,
+- Meeting New People
-- Art in all its mediums particularly digital,
+- Art in all its mediums
-- Problem solving and reverse engineering,
+- Problem solving and reverse engineering
-- Coding and building projects, my first ever attempt at coding was building a computer game using [Scratch](https://scratch.mit.edu/projects/647244529).
+- Coding and building projects, my first ever attempt at coding was building a [Scratch](https://scratch.mit.edu/projects/647244529) game!
 - Sci-fi and fantasy movies particularly Marvel
 - Live music & music festivals,
 - Travel and exploring different cultures, architecture and landscapes.